 If you're still concerned that your clients will panic, ask a freelancer friend to be available to deal with any emergencies.
 Otherwise, reserve holidays for the quieter periods, like July and August, and Christmas.

-Late paying clients often don't realise that they're shooting themselves in the foot.
-That we'll prioritise those who pay on time over those who don't.
-I mean... who wants to carry on working for someone who hasn't even the decency to be punctual with payment?
+Late paying clients often don't realise that they're shooting themselves in the foot – that we'll prioritise those who pay on time over them.
+Who wants to carry on working for someone who hasn't even the decency to be punctual with payment?
 You don't have time to chase for money.

 Invoices that are a week overdue are fine and can often be resolved with a friendly email reminder.
 But anything more and it can start to get worrying.
 Make life easier by setting up automated payment reminders through an accounting software solution like FreeAgent.
 This means you don't have to keep chasing clients for payment when gentle nudges are all it takes to settle things.